ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 # Sending Data {#sending}

 Once a Connection has been established, it can be used for sending data.
-Data is sent by passing a Content object and additional properties
+Data is sent by passing a Content object and additional parameters
-{{send-props}} to the Send action on an established connection:
+{{send-params}} to the Send action on an established connection:

 Connection.Send(Content, ...)